preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: quick-search-all.png

-Users can select "Advanced Search" to go to SharePoint standard search for a more detailed search.
+Users can select "Advanced Search" to go to Enterprise Search Center for a more detailed search.

 Settings for the control
 ************************